lastres0rt/udacity-neighborhood-map-project/README.md

 ![Part of the Udacity Front-End Web Development Nanodegree](https://img.shields.io/badge/Udacity-Front--End%20Web%20Developer%20Nanodegree-02b3e4.svg)

-Developed for Project 5-1 of the **Udacity Front-End Web Developer Nanodegree.**, also known as the **Udacity-Neighborhood Map Project**, a challenge to put together a website from various APIs, including Google Maps and other location-based services like Foursquare.
+Developed for Project 5-1 of the **Udacity Front-End Web Developer Nanodegree**.

+This is the **Udacity Neighborhood Map Project**.
+It's intended as a challenge to put together a website from various APIs.
+This includes Google Maps and other location-based services like Foursquare.

-Included is a list of my and my friends' favorite restaurants in the South Bay along with some local parks in the area.
+Included is a list of my and my friends' favorite restaurants in the South Bay.
+There's also with some local parks in the area.

 The app allows you to filter the list down as you type.
-In return, it displays the locations on the map along with some additional info pulled from Foursquare where available (such as websites and phone numbers, although none of the places listed require a reservation.)
+In return, it displays the locations on the map.
+There's also extra  info pulled from Foursquare where available.
+This includes websites and phone numbers.

 The app is responsive, too!
-It resizes using CSS Flexbox and media queries to recalibrate itself based on your screen size.
+It resizes using CSS Flexbox and media queries.
+It can recalibrate itself based on your screen size.

 # How To Use It